Money driving many schools to become academies - survey

 Just over half of those said there was not enough to gain from academy status and 40% were concerned about the effect on other schools locally.

 Academies are publicly-funded schools which operate outside of local authority control.

 Under the previous government, academies were used to turn around failing secondary schools in challenging areas.

 Now the coalition government wants all schools - primary and secondary - to apply for academy status, which they can do if they are rated as "outstanding" by inspectors from the schools' watchdog, Ofsted.

-These schools receive their budget directly from central government and so do not lose a proportion to the local authority (for services they provide) and have a greater degree of control over their finances.'No option'
+These schools receive their budget directly from central government and so do not lose a proportion to the local authority (for services they provide) and have a greater degree of control over their finances.

 Head teachers who had converted or were converting to academy status told the ASCL survey that money was a factor in their decision, as schools faced a budget squeeze.

 "With cuts to central budgets, there is really no option for us but to become an academy to protect jobs and resources," one head said.